itz-me-zappex/flux/README.md

 ## flux
-A daemon for X11 designed to automatically limit CPU usage of unfocused windows and run commands on focus and unfocus events.
+A daemon for X11 designed to automatically limit FPS or CPU usage of unfocused windows and run commands on focus and unfocus events.

 ## Navigation
 - [Dependencies](#dependencies)